Senegal constitutional council finds election delay was unlawful | Politics

 The standoff has fuelled widespread unrest and raised international concerns that one of the remaining democracies in coup-hit West Africa is under threat.
 In the latest twist, the Constitutional Council decided that "the (postponement) law ... is contrary to the constitution," according to its minutes.

-The council also ruled to cancel a decree announced by Sall ahead of the vote that had set the postponement in motion.
-The presidency and government did not reply to requests for comment.
+The council also ruled to cancel a decree announced by Sall ahead of the vote that helped set the postponement in motion.
+The presidency and government did not reply to requests for comment on whether they would accept the ruling.

+All eyes are now on Sall, who said he delayed the election due to a dispute over the candidate list and alleged corruption within the Constitutional Council that would undermine the credibility of the poll.
+The council did not specify when the election should be held, which means it is up to Sall to set a reasonable date if he abides by the council's decision, said presidential opposition candidate Anta Babacar, who welcomed the ruling as "good news."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)